Welcome to The Storied Recipe!

 Bread Flour or All Purpose Flour?

-- That's why many beignet recipes call for bread flour - because those recipes are creating a yeast dough and are relying on yeast for the rise.
+- Many beignet recipes call for bread flour because those recipes are creating a yeasted dough and are relying on yeast for the rise.

 Bugnes to Beignets: An Origin Story

-Let's start with this acknowledgement: Fried dough is a pretty ubiquitous food.
+Let's start with this acknowledgment: Fried dough is a pretty ubiquitous food.
 Every culture has some version of pastry cooked in hot oil!
-So it's almost impossible to trace the exactly origin of French Bugnes -> American Beignets.
+So it's almost impossible to trace the exact origin of French Bugnes -> American Beignets.
 With that said...

 Ancient Origins